WesselKroos/youtube-ambilight/README.md

 Go to [YouTube Ambilight on the Chrome Web Store](https://chrome.google.com/webstore/detail/youtube-ambilight/paponcgjfojgemddooebbgniglhkajkj) and add the extension to Chrome

 ## Planned features
   - [Usability] Turn on the Ambilight extension on existing tabs after the installation.
-This was a refresh is not needed anymore
+This way a refresh is not needed anymore

 ## Privacy & Security
 - This Chrome Extension uses the [activeTab](https://developer.chrome.com/extensions/activeTab) permission only on urls that start with https://www.youtube.com.
 The extension will only activate the ambilight extension on YouTube's /watch page